JethroBaring/welldd/ADD_USER_IMPLEMENTATION.md

 ## Overview

-The Add User functionality is a core feature of the Wellsync Dalaguete Healthcare Information System that allows Super Admins to create and manage user accounts with role-based access control (RBAC).
+The Add User functionality is a core feature of the WellSync Dalaguete Healthcare Information System that allows Super Admins to create and manage user accounts with role-based access control (RBAC).

 ## Table of Contents